 Clubs must complete an annual qualification process to be eligible for global grants.
 To qualify, clubs must send one or more members to the district's grant management seminar, sign and adhere to the club memorandum of understanding, and fulfill any additional qualification requirements set by the district.
 Clubs are also expected to comply with the stewardship requirements detailed in the club memorandum of understanding.

 GRANT APPLICATION PROCESS

 Once they are qualified, clubs and districts may submit grant applications through the Grant Center.
-Applications are accepted on a rolling basis throughout the year.
+Applications for scholars who will begin studies in August, September, or October must be submitted by 30 June.

 REPORTING